 The Importance of Age-Related Eye Disease Studies

-Even the healthiest people are no match for the war against aging.
-It causes your body to change, abilities to decrease, and mind to slow down.
+Aging is an unfortunate fact of life.
+While growing older brings many benefits like increased wisdom and experiences, it also causes your body to change, your abilities to decrease, and your mind to slow down.
 Your eyes are no exception; there are many age-related eye diseases that everyone is at risk for.
 People over the age of 50 are especially vulnerable, which is why regular exams are so important.
-How do we know this?
 Thanks to the age-related eye disease studies that have paved the way for current and future research, we know which nutrients our eyes depend on.
-Here’s everything you need to know about these diseases and the studies.
+Here’s everything you need to know about these diseases and these studies.

 Age-Related Macular Degeneration (AMD)